alephium/www/src/content/blog/Builders-Highlight-6-What-the-Duck-0aedc602ecfd/index.md

 ---
+date: 2024-01-22 15:54:45.700000+00:00
+description: Our ecosystem thrives with developers building amazing projects on top of Alephium, delivering a unique experience and providing real…
 title: 'Builders Highlight #6: What the Duck'

-description: 'Our ecosystem thrives with developers building amazing projects on top of Alephium, delivering a unique experience and providing real…'
-date: 2024-01-22T15:54:45.700Z
 ---

 ### **Builders Highlight \#6: What the Duck**